History of the Bible Time Project

 Also important, and surprising to students at this level is the extensive use of the Bible’s chronology in Jesus’ various parable sets.
 Jesus usually provides exact timing clues that link his parables back to historical events in the Bible chronology.
 This course explores all of those links.

-All related course material is presented under the Ministry tab at the top of this web site.
+All related course material is presented under the Life tab at the top of this web site.

 The most important week in human history was the week of Jesus’ Passion.